Projects

 When Honest Work Becomes Impossible: Coding Agents Under Pressure

 Experiments and talk for Professor Boaz Barak's graduate seminar, Topics in Foundations of ML: AI Alignment and Safety.
-Demonstrated how impossible tasks and threats to autonomy and capabilities lead to evaluation hacking by coding agents.
+Demonstrated how impossible tasks and threats to autonomy and capabilities can elicit evaluation hacking by coding agents.
 Highlighted the challenges of measuring misaligned behaviors with situational awareness as a growing concern.

 The Emergence of Complex Behavior in Large-Scale Ecological Environments